The heart of our City West campus.

 Become a permanent part of the new heart of UniSA

-Pridham Hall project team is being led by South Australian firm JPE Design Studio together with Norwegian architecture firm, Snøhetta, and SA’s JamFactory.
+Pridham Hall project team was led by South Australian firm JPE Design Studio together with Norwegian architecture firm, Snøhetta, and SA’s JamFactory.
 Snøhetta was recently ranked sixth in UK’s Building Design Weekly’s top 100 architecture firms of 2015 list.

 - Structural and Civil Engineers : Aurecon